jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

   caption: [Standards following the ISO/TC 197 - Hydrogen technologies],
 )<tab_8>

-[Tables 11-15 with various standards are included here]

 The ISO has a very good reputation internationally.
 This increases the chances of partial to potentially full international recognition.
 The standards for compressed hydrogen will only be listed.
 Discussing the individual points would not be purposeful, as this would involve too much time expenditure with comparatively very little information gain.
 Instead, the following section will explain how it was possible to narrow down from the many possible standards to a few.